slowernews/wisdom-tldr/chapters/chapter_3_action.md

 	understand people: 16personality types INTP-A was a breakthrough framing = everything is
 	80% man are stronger than 80% woman
-	A Jevons Effect[1] in a web site's bandwidth!
+	A Jevons Effect[1] in a web site’s bandwidth!
 When an increase in the efficiency with which a resource is used causes total usage to increase.

 1. Put Your Happiness Before Goals
 2. Fulfillment is Dependent on Direction